daormar/debasher/doc/design_doc_resident.md

 - A halt sends no `CLOSE`.
-Done on 2026-09-20: `run()` stops its threads with `stop_threads(close=False)`, so each writer sends what is already queued and stops. `CLOSE` says that a writer has finished for good, and a halted node is resumed later: had it sent one, the reader at the other end could keep it in its input log after its `processed_upto` (measured, see point 3), and a resume would take the node for a finished one.
+Done on 2026-09-20: `run()` stops its threads with `stop_threads(close=False)`, so each writer sends what is already queued and stops. `CLOSE` says that a writer has finished for good, and a halted node is resumed later: had it sent one, the reader at the other end could keep it in its input log after its `processed_upto` (measured, see section 3), and a resume would take the node for a finished one.
 A node that ends on its own calls `stop_threads()`, whose default does send `CLOSE`.
 - Resumption: relaunch every process.
 It is the ordinary Startup sequence above, with no special case for a halt: each node loads the checkpoint that the halt closed and replays its input log